 And I would never take any medicine to make it dry up so I had to actually digest whatever bad guys it has cornered.
 That only prolongs the healing process.
 Instead I let my body work for me and appreciate it.

-It's time to look at other causes.
-The most obvious would be a dog virus such as Kennel Cough.
-As with people there are many viruses a dog can get.
-We also know from 40 years of research by noted veterinary immunologist, Dr. Ronald Schultz that the Kennel Cough vaccine doesn't work.
+The most common dog virus is Kennel Cough which can happen whether your dog has been vaccinated or not.
+We know from 40 years of research by noted veterinary immunologist, Dr. Ronald Schultz that the Kennel Cough vaccine doesn't work.
 (Check out Dog Vaccinations)

-For a dog with long term dog mucus or phlegm in throat, it's likely a problem stemming from over-vaccination.
+We also know that a dog with long term mucus or phlegm in throat - likely stems from over-vaccination.
 If your dog suffers from this, PLEASE stop vaccinating and read about Dr. Shultz's studies and get familiar with vaccine side effects.

 In order to help your dog heal from long term dog mucus I have some herbal suggestions which are all three of the following.
 They will help the body with both a dog virus and vaccinosis: